← Reference Deep-Dives Reference Deep-Dive · Updated · 12 min read

 3. Social desirability inflates positive feedback.
 When a moderator shows a concept created by a brand team observing behind the glass, participants tend toward politeness rather than honesty.

-AI-moderated interviews eliminate all three issues.
+A consumer insights platform built on AI-moderated interviews eliminates all three issues.
 Each participant provides an independent reaction with no awareness of other participants’ responses.
 The AI moderator probes every participant equally deeply, not just the talkative ones.
 And there is no human observer creating social pressure.

 When Focus Groups Are Still the Right Choice